cauequeiroz/nand2tetris/Readme.md

 # From NAND to Tetris

 This repository contains all the projects for the [nand2tetris](https://www.coursera.org/learn/build-a-computer) course.
-The goal is two build a **fully functional 16-bit computer from scratch**.
+The goal is to build a **fully functional 16-bit computer from scratch**.

 **Part I:**
 - [x] Week 1